-When I started this blog over a decade ago, may goal is to save enough to retire in 20~30 yrs.
+When I started this blog over a decade ago, my goal is to save enough to retire in 20~30 yrs.
 I tried to read books on investment theories and to talk to some experts/professionals.

 What's taught in school confuses me.
 If professors have any faith on what they're teaching, why don't they put their own money in practice?
 Most of professionals fare no better, either.
 What actually makes them money is the fact that they're betting and leveraging someone else's money, they can earn their 2/20 fees, fully participating in the upside but don't have to bare the full blunt of the downside.